STOP PRESS: Charges Extended …

 Are there exemptions?

-There are a number of exemptions to charges worth being aware of, such as those in the interest of preserving public health and safety, preventing serious damage to property or the spread of disease, and those in the interest of science, education, nature conservation or historic building conservation.
+There are a number of exemptions to charges worth being aware of, such as those in the interest of preserving public health and safety, preventing serious damage to property or the spread of disease, and those in the interest of science, education, nature conservation or historic building conservation (including those delivered under the Countryside Stewardship Historic Building Restoration Grant Pilot Scheme).
 Exemptions also apply for small home improvements such as loft conversions, extensions, garages and conservatories, typically with Householder Planning Consent.

 In addition, an exemption will apply for conserving a bat roost in situ.
 This will be introduced to fit in with wider policy objectives and will encourage conserving roosts by avoiding impacts upon them and their surroundings.
 The exemption applies when a roost will be retained within a structure, with the large majority of its characteristics carried over from pre-development, such as retaining original building materials, using bat friendly roofing felt and retaining existing roost entry points and existing light levels.
 Natural England will confirm whether or not any of these exemptions apply during the course of the licence determination and, in the case of the ‘conserving a bat roost in situ’ exemption, dependent on the Method Statement submitted alongside the application.